graphql-aspnet/graphql-aspnet.github.io/docs/reference/performance.md

 ## Performance Testing

-Expanding on the bench marks above we periodically execute various tests against the library to measure aspects of production execution for a single instance to ensure acceptable performance.
+We periodically execute tests against the library to measure throughput and stability, for a single server instance, under load.
+Our goal is to measure the theoretical limits in a multi-user, "production like" scenario.

+<span style="color:pink;">These performance tests are not intended to be used as data points when determining scaling requirements for your own production workloads.
+Your use cases will be different and effected by factors not present in our lab environment (e.g. databases, service orchrestration, business logic etc.).
+Be sure to execute your own load tests using queries indicative of your expected user base and act accordingly.</span>

-These tests are executed in a labratory environment with the following conditions:
+These tests are executed in a controlled setting with the following conditions:

 ### Test Configuration and Specs
 #### GraphQL ASP.NET Server: